joris1724/vzome-sharing/_posts/2025-02-02-Compound-of-6-Pentagonal-Prisms-12-44-18.md

 {% endcomment %}

-Another "even trickier" model George Hart proposed in 2001.
-Following these steps, no dexterity is needed.
+Another "even trickier" model <a href="https://georgehart.com/zomebook/compounds.html">George Hart</a> proposed in 2001.
 The more prisms are already present, the more attention is needed to correctly weave new edges in between existing ones.

 <figure style="width: 87%; margin: 5%">